Sakizaya people: Society and culture

 Only a few aspects of the Sakizaya's society and culture have been revealed.
 It is known that they have a matrilinear society.
 Women often have the authority in the household.

 In terms of survival, fishing and hunting are important.
 Rice cultivation also forms a significant aspect of their food production.
 This practice is thought to have been acquired through the Kavalan.
 Millet is important as a food source and as a way in determining the occasions of festivals.

-Golden robes are usually worn by important community leaders during special celebrations.
 Headhunting was once prevalent but has fallen out of practice.

 The culture of the Sakizaya is under threat due to the small but steady urbanization of Sakizaya youth.
 Efforts to preserve their culture have been initiated by the government, which believes this could be beneficial to ecotourism.